openharmony/docs/en/contribute/template/guide-template.md

       AudioStreamInfo audioStreamInfo = new AudioStreamInfo.Builder().sampleRate(44100)// 44.1 kHz    .audioStreamFlag(AudioStreamInfo.AudioStreamFlag.AUDIO_STREAM_FLAG_MAY_DUCK)// Set audio ducking.    .encodingFormat(AudioStreamInfo.EncodingFormat.ENCODING_PCM_16BIT)//16-bit PCM    .channelMask(AudioStreamInfo.ChannelMask.CHANNEL_OUT_STEREO)// Set the dual output channel.    .streamUsage(AudioStreamInfo.StreamUsage.STREAM_USAGE_MEDIA)// Set the stream to be used for media.    .build();
       ```

-2. Build the playback parameter structure via **AudioRendererInfo** for the audio stream created in Step 1, and use **AudioRendererInfo.Builder** to create an #lt;ph class="- topic/ph " id="ph96666347177" status="new"/#gt;instance.
+2. Build the playback parameter structure via **AudioRendererInfo** for the audio stream created in Step 1, and use **AudioRendererInfo.Builder** to create an instance.
 The following example uses the default parameter values of the **AudioRendererInfo.Builder** instance.
 You need to set the playback parameters based on the audio playback specification.
    ```
    AudioRendererInfo audioRendererInfo = new AudioRendererInfo.Builder().audioStreamInfo(audioStreamInfo)    .audioStreamOutputFlag(AudioRendererInfo.AudioStreamOutputFlag.AUDIO_STREAM_OUTPUT_FLAG_NONE)    .bufferSizeInBytes(0)    .distributedDeviceId("")    .isOffload(false)    .sessionID(AudioRendererInfo.SESSION_ID_UNSPECIFIED)    .build();
    ```